 Terminal B (Aer Lingus, Air China, Air India, Allegiant, Austrian Airlines, Avianca, British Airways, Cathay Pacific, Delta, El Al, Elite Airways, Emirates, Ethiopian Airlines, Eurowings, Frontier, Icelandair, La Compagnie, Level Airlines, LOT- Polish Airlines, Lufthansa, Scandinavian Airlines, Singapore Airlines, Sun Country, Spirit, SWISS, TAP Air Portugal, Turkish Airlines, Virgin Atlantic)

 Malone’s Fish Market

 Another Jersey by the Shore food court entry, Little Tony’s purports to be a boardwalk pizzeria, but at the airport.
-It won’t ever replace your favorite local pizza joint, but it’s hot, and it has cheese and sauce and crust, and as any tri-stater will tell you, eating pizza is like getting press—even the bad stuff is good.
+Is it the best pizza in New Jersey?
+Nope (btw here’s our list of best NJ pizzerias)—but it’s hot, and it has cheese and sauce and crust, and as any tri-stater will tell you, eating pizza is like getting press—even the bad stuff is good.
 Grab a slice or two, fold ‘em in half New York style, and you’ve got the perfect snack to shove in your mouth while you run to catch your plane.